Jakubzik/rremind/manpage.md

 **specific dates**
 : [Year] [Month] [DAY] [AT optional time], INFO; for example 2024 dec 24, Christmas.

+The **date** can be specified in one of three formats:
+: 2024 dec 24,
+: 2024-12-24,
+: 24.12.2025

+The **time** may be introduced with "at", but this can be left out if the time contains a colon.
+So `at 14` is equivalent to `14:00`.

+A **period of time** can be specified with a hyphen, e.g. "14:00-15:30".
+Or it can be given as "at 14 DURATION 90".

 **time indication**
 : The syntax for time notation is 24-hour format rather than am/pm, e.g. 16:15.
 Hour and minutes can be separated either with a colon (16:15) or with a period (16.15).